Vauxhall (UK Parliament constituency): Political history

 The area has consistently voted in parliamentary elections for Labour Members of Parliament since 1929, except in 1931.
 This includes the results of the former seat of Lambeth North, which had near-identical boundaries.

 Since a 1989 by-election, the seat had been represented by Kate Hoey.
 Continuing a history as a safe seat for Labour, since her 1989 election, Hoey consistently achieved majorities of 9,100 to 20,200 votes.
 The 2015 result made the seat the 105th safest of Labour's 232 seats by percentage of majority.

 Despite Hoey being a prominent campaigner for leaving the European Union, Vauxhall voted to remain in the EU by 77.6% in the national referendum on 23 June 2016.
+This made it the strongest pro-EU constituency to be represented by a pro-Brexit MP.
 In the 2017 general election, this led to her seat being targeted by pro-Remain organisations and high-profile individuals seeking to oust her in favour of the pro-EU Liberal Democrat candidate.
 There had been a change.org petition calling for Hoey's deselection as the Labour candidate for the seat; however, due to party rules this was unsuccessful.
-While Hoey did significantly increase her majority in 2017 to the largest the seat had ever seen, the Liberal Democrat vote total more than trebled, and they moved back into second place having fallen to fourth behind the Conservatives and the Greens in 2015.
+In the 2017 election, Hoey significantly increased her majority to the largest the seat had ever seen; the Liberal Democrat vote total more than trebled, and they moved back into second place having fallen to fourth behind the Conservatives and the Greens in 2015.
 In May 2018, Hoey's local party passed a vote of no confidence in her, vowing to deselect the MP as well.
 On 8 July 2019 Hoey announced that she would retire from the House of Commons, and would not seek re-election as a Labour candidate at the next general election.